datagovuk/guidance/becoming_an_editor_or_admin.md

 ### Request a new publisher

-If a publisher isn’t listed on the site, you can [Contact the team](https://data.gov.uk/contact) for them to be added.
+If a publisher isn’t listed on the site, you can [contact the team](https://data.gov.uk/contact) for them to be added.